-The proposed schedule includes contracting the services of a consulting firm in late 2005 to obtain additional site information and commence a design plan.
-A design and permitting plan is anticipated in 2006 and 2007.
-Pending permit approval, construction and planting should commence in 2008 and continue into 2009.
+The proposed schedule included contracting the services of a consulting firm to obtain additional site information and commence a design plan.
+A design and permitting plan is anticipated in 2008.
+Pending permit approval, construction and planting should commence in 2009 and continue into 2010.
 After planting, a minimum of 5 years maintenance and monitoring will be funded through the FDOT program.